cgrigel/cgrigel/README.md

 Contributor, speaker of [community events, and meetup host](https://www.meetup.com/members/186128767/).

 >Currently, I am focused on the implementation of solutions for distributed systems and cloud-native services.
->Also, passionate about: Art of management, Team topologies, Value Streams, DevOps, Platform Engineerning, Reliability things.
+>Also, passionate about Art of management, Team topologies, Value Streams, DevOps, Platform Engineering, and Reliability things.

 You can reach me via: